Waltham, Massachusetts: Transportation

 Waltham is close to several U.S. interstate highways.
 Interstate 95, multiplexed with Route 128, runs through the western part of the city.
-Exits in Waltham are 26, 27, and 28.
-Interstate 90, which is also the Massachusetts Turnpike, is just to the south in Newton, Massachusetts.
+Interstate 90, which is also the Massachusetts Turnpike, is just to the south in Newton.
 Due to its proximity to the center of the Greater Boston metropolitan area, a number of state highways are within a few miles.

 The MBTA commuter rail has two stops in Waltham as part of the Fitchburg-Boston Line: one in Central Square Waltham across from the City Hall and one near Brandeis University.

 MBTA bus service also covers the city, including routes 61, 70, 170, 505, 553, 554, 556 and 558.

 The Charles River runs through Waltham, and bike and walking paths cover most of the south bank, as well as part of the north bank from Prospect Street to Moody Street.
 Some commuters ride the path to offices in Cambridge and Boston.